dstein/simpleAnchorScroll/README.md

 - Check 'caniuse' for more information.
 Uses the CSS ':not()' psuedo-class and the JS 'Element.scrollIntoView()' method
 - https://caniuse.com/?search=%3Anot()
 - https://caniuse.com/?search=scrollintoview

+Change log:
+- v1.0.0
+    - Established
+- v1.0.1
+    - Minor update checking for if the anchor is on the current page.
+If not navigate to the url.
+    - Parsing the hash property so it can be read properly